 One of the actions identified in the Town of Halton Hills Strategic Plan is the strengthening of policies that ensure open buffer areas between urban centres, rural areas and neighbouring municipalities.
-In the case of Norval, the Silver Creek valley and Willow Park form an urban separator between Norval and the Georgetown Urban Area.
+In the case of Norval, the Silver Creek valley, and Willow Park, and the Greenbelt Plan Area form an urban separator between Norval and the Georgetown Urban Area.